-The net proceeds from this offering, the Series C mandatory convertible preferred stock offering, the offering of the Senior Notes due 2010 and the Senior Notes due 2013, the borrowings under the

-2003 Credit Facility, together with existing cash on our balance sheet, will be used to repay the then- outstanding balance under our 2002 Credit Facility (\$3.3 billion as of March 31, 2003 and \$3.1 billion as of May 31, 2003).
+The net proceeds from this offering, the common stock offering, the offering of the Senior Notes due 2010 and the Senior Notes due 2013, the borrowings under the 2003 Credit Facility, together with existing cash on our balance sheet, will be used to repay the then-outstanding balance under our 2002 Credit Facility (\$3.3 billion as of March 31, 2003 and \$3.1 billion as of May 31, 2003).

-The closing of this offering, the Series C mandatory convertible preferred stock offering and the offering of the Senior Notes due 2013 is not contingent on the closing of any of the other offerings or the execution of the 2003 Credit Facility.
-Offers for our Series C mandatory convertible preferred stock and our Senior Notes due 2010 and our Senior Notes due 2013 are only being made by delivery of the prospectus supplement relating to such offering.
-We could decide not to sell our Series C mandatory convertible preferred stock or our Senior Notes due 2010 or our Senior Notes due 2013, or sell more or less of our Series C mandatory convertible preferred stock, our Senior Notes due 2010 or our Senior Notes due 2013 than we presently are offering.
+The closing of this offering, the common stock offering and the offering of the Senior Notes due 2010 and the Senior Notes due 2013 is not contingent on the closing of any of the other offerings or the execution of the 2003 Credit Facility.
+Offers for our common stock and our Senior Notes due 2010 and our Senior Notes due 2013 are only being made by delivery of the prospectus supplement relating to such offering.
+We could decide not to sell our common stock or our Senior Notes due 2010 and our Senior Notes due 2013, or sell more or less of our common stock or our Senior Notes due 2010 or our Senior Notes due 2013 than we presently are offering.
 The effectiveness of the 2003 Credit Facility is contingent, however, upon our raising at least \$1.5 billion in the capital markets, of which at least \$500 million must consist of equity or equity-linked securities.
-This condition would be satisfied upon successful completion of this offering, the Senior Notes offering and the offering of our Series C mandatory convertible preferred stock.
+This condition would be satisfied upon successful completion of this offering, the Senior Notes offering and the common stock offering.
 If the effectiveness of the 2003 Credit Facility does not occur, then the 2002 Credit Facility will remain in place.
 See "Description of Certain Debt."

-This offering, the Series C mandatory convertible preferred stock offering, the offering of the Senior Notes due 2010 and the Senior Notes due 2013, the execution of the 2003 Credit Facility and the application of proceeds from these transactions are collectively referred to in this prospectus supplement as the "Financing Plan."
+This offering, the common stock offering, the offering of the Senior Notes due 2010 and the Senior Notes due 2013, the execution of the 2003 Credit Facility and the application of proceeds from these transactions are collectively referred to in this prospectus supplement as the "Financing Plan."